Alfresco/docs-alfresco/search-services/1.4/upgrade/index.md

 9. (Optional) If you have changed the alfresco-search-services/solr.in.sh or alfresco-search-services/solr.in.cmd file, you must restore it from your backup.

-10. Start Search and Insight Engine 1.4.
+10. Start Search Services 1.4.

     If the content store and indexes for Solr are in another location, use the following commands to point Solr to the right location: